-The number of conferences with the BRA and the cities of Crawford, Mart, Robinson and Waco on conjunctive resource management each year will be included in the annual report to the Board.
+The number of meetings and other information regarding the McLennan County Water Resource Group will be included in the annual report to the Board.

 8.5.
-Addressing Natural Resource Issues that Impact the Use and Availability of Groundwater and Which are Impacted by the Use of Groundwater
+Addressing Natural Resource Issues that Impact the Use and Availability of Groundwater and which are Impacted by the Use of Groundwater